fletchulence/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - useRouteMatch is particularly helpful whilst matching <Links> to their <Routes> within Component urls.
+Let's say (in the case of this project), if i did the stretch and wanted to pass around more props and more Links to more Components, useRouteMatch would have allowed me to to this with more fluidity. useRouteMatch takes a URL and a PATH as arguments and matches (as in the name) them together easily.
+These are then matched to the current url, so that we dont have to type and retype.

+    useParams is used for if i wanted to allow one person's the opportunity to order multiple pizzas under their name (singular).
+If i would have done the stretch, (i am too scared to break things anymore with this test, but..)
+I would have gone about this in such a way as to create a "/cart/:${pizzaOrder.name}" which would provide a change in url endpoint based on their name input.
+    This way if Terry wanted to order multiple pizzas, we would see his pizzas in "{url}/cart/Terry" and if Tim wanted to order his own, we would see ".../cart/:Tim" in the url.
+I could accomplish this using useRouteMatch in order to bring me dynamic url matching.

 1. How would you explain form validation to someone who has never programmed before?

+    - Form Validation is what I believe they call in most industries, "idiot proofing"...
+Form vaidation is the red error messages that you get when filling out a form online, if you are doing it incorrectly.
+The goal of form validation is to ensure the data which is needed for the construction of the app, will be inputted and documented by the form to the app.
+If you are signing up for an application, and input an email without the "@" symbol, how are they supposed to contact you? to be read and observed by the people using the app.
+For this reason could imaging that form validation is a nessecary step in webDev in many ways.

 1. In 1-2 sentences, define end to end testing.

+    - end to end testing is basically bug fixing.
+Cypress (and i'm sure there are many others) make it easy to simulate issues that may happen in the field.
+You can automate the inputs of the form, or clicks of submit button to ensure the desired result.
+Not to mention it's easier than testing and retesting as the form changes.
+Cypress is very helpful for getting insight into bugs to fix.

 ## Instructions